notrobintaylor/fx_slipstream/README.md

 ## How it got here

-fx_slipstream started as a learning exercise.
+fx_reflex started as a learning exercise.
 After building fx_llll – a multitap delay with a shift register and event system – the next question was whether the same modulation architecture could work on a reverb.
 The answer turned out to be yes, but the interesting part was how differently everything behaved once the modulation targets stopped being concrete and became abstract.

 The reverb algorithm is Jon Dattorro's plate topology from his 1997 AES paper "Effect Design."
 It's a figure-eight network of allpass diffusers, delay lines, and damping filters – the smallest recursive structure he found that produces convincing reverberation.
 The implementation started from a SuperCollider adaptation by khoin, which provided the tank structure and output tap positions.
 From there, the design diverged.